Gloopalaxy Demo updates #1

 At first, beyond the fact that we hadn’t had time to implement the narrative elements yet, I was really struggling to find the right tone for the game.
 But once we redefined the game’s core fantasy, I realized the tone I was aiming for needed to be funny, a bit absurd, and with a hint of sarcasm.

-One of my main inspirations here is the tone of Two Point games (or Theme Hospital back in the day) — they strike a great balance between lighthearted silliness and just a touch of something darker underneath.
-Another big influence is The Sims — especially the quirky little lines you read on the loading screens.
+One of my main inspirations here is the tone of Two Point games (or Theme Hospital back in the day), they strike a great balance between lighthearted silliness and just a touch of something darker underneath.
+Dofus has also influenced me a lot, with its funny descriptions, as has The Sims—especially those quirky little lines you can read on the loading screens.

 (New version) Recap Panel/Lab Review